-People with dentures and loose teeth can choke when suctioning dislodges these structures.
+- People with dentures and loose teeth can choke when suctioning dislodges these structures.

-Obesity significantly increases the risk of airway-related complications.
+- Obesity significantly increases the risk of airway-related complications.

-Age can weaken the respiratory tract, increasing the risk of iatrogenic injuries.
+- Age can weaken the respiratory tract, increasing the risk of iatrogenic injuries.

-Patient Histories Can Save Lives
+4. Patient Histories Save Lives

-Practice Makes Perfect
+5. Practice Makes Perfect

 The right equipment quickly and safely clears the airway.
 The wrong equipment can become clogged, lose suction over time, or even injure patients.
 It’s not enough to master an excellent technique.
 You must also work with premium equipment.
-For help choosing the right on-board medical suction device for your team, download our free guide, The Ultimate Guide to Purchasing a Portable Emergency Suction Device.
+For help choosing the right onboard medical suction device for your team, download our free guide, The Ultimate Guide to Purchasing a Portable Emergency Suction Device.